UKHomeOffice/callisto-accruals-restapi/docs/containers/rest-api/orchestration/calculate-and-display-accrual-summary.md

 ## Steps to build an `AccrualSummary`
 Step one in terms of assembling AccrualSummary instances is to query the [`accrual_type`](./../storage.md#tables) table and return all rows.

-The next step is to loop through each row in the resultset and use the data for that accrual_type row to drive the creation of an [`AccrualSummary`](./../rest-endpoints.md#getaccrualsummaries)
+The next step is to loop through each row in the result set and use the data for that accrual_type row to drive the creation of an [`AccrualSummary`](./../rest-endpoints.md#getaccrualsummaries)

 <table>
 <thead>